TheNoyesLab/epi_on_the_island_2024/docs/tamu_cli_hands_on.md

 ```

 Now lets navigate into the `workshop` directory.
-Any voleenters to copy over the two mock foward and reverse reads to their `data` directory.
-I will give you the start...
+Any volunteers to copy over the Mock foward and reverse reads from my home directory to their `data` directory, and then open them and read their contents.
+I will give you a start...

 ```bash